Dale Dietrich

 As a Canadian, with the Silicon Knights development studio just a few miles across Lake Ontario from me in St. Catherine’s Ontario, I felt obligated to give Too Human a try.
 Plus, after listening to dozens of interviews by Denis Dyack and with all the controversy swirling around this game, I was curious.

 I made it just past the point where you have to choose to go the human or cyborg paths (about 3 hours in) where I abandoned the game.
-I’m generally not an RPG-playing, levelling-up, inventory-managing, kind of guy though I enjoyed both KOTOR and Mass Effect enough to finish them (I similarly abandoned Oblivion after a few hours, though I made it through a good 10 hours or so of Morrowind).
+I’m generally not an RPG-playing, leveling-up, inventory-managing, kind of guy though I enjoyed both KOTOR and Mass Effect enough to finish them (I similarly abandoned Oblivion after a few hours, though I made it through a good 10 hours or so of Morrowind).

 Too Human Fighting Sequence